Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 The criterion of application complexity is popular and helpful in estimating the cost of mobile applications.
 However, it's not the only one.

-The most fundamental of these include:
+The most fundamental phases of app development include the following:

-• pre-development
+• Pre-development

-• design of application architecture
+• Design of application architecture

-• creation of an application prototype (also in terms of UX and UI)
+• Creation of an application prototype (also in terms of UX and UI)

-• front-end and backend development
+• Front-end and back-end development

-• testing
+• Testing

-• eliminating errors, making corrections
+• Eliminating errors, making corrections

-• publication on a specific platform
+• Publication on a specific platform

-• support and maintenance.
+• Support and maintenance

 No mobile application can be developed without a complete, competent, and experienced team of specialists, which usually consists of the following:

-• a business analyst (who researches business needs and designs the logic behind the mobile application)
+• A business analyst (who researches business needs and designs the logic behind the mobile application)

-• quality assurance specialists (responsible for checking the operation of an application)
+• Quality assurance specialists (responsible for checking the operation of an application)

-• project managers/project leaders (responsible for the timely and smooth progress of the project)
+• Project managers/project leaders (responsible for the timely and smooth progress of the project)

-• a system administrator.
+• A system administrator

 And this either lowers or raises the price.
 Also, the hourly rate for different specializations will vary significantly.